-PPI, or payment protection insurance, has become one of the most notorious financial products in recent years thanks to the PPI mis-selling scandal, but what is PPI and how do you know if you have it?
+What is PPI?
+PPI, or payment protection insurance, became one of the most notorious financial products in recent years due to the PPI miss-selling scandal.

-While it’s more than likely you’ve heard the term PPI bandied about on the news and cold callers claiming to be able to save you money, it’s important to understand what PPI is.
+While it’s more than likely you heard the term PPI bandied about on the news and cold callers claiming to be able to save you money, many might not have fully understood what PPI was.

-While that may sound reasonable enough the way in which payment protection was sold to people has led to a mis-selling scandal, court rulings, and PPI compensation claims running into the millions.
+While that may sound reasonable enough, the way in which payment protection was sold to people led to a mis-selling scandal, court rulings, and PPI compensation claims running into the millions.

-PPI was often sold to people who would never be eligible to claim, to those who were covered through other means, and often without the full knowledge of those being sold the product.
+PPI was often sold to people who would never be eligible to claim, to those who had duplicate cover through other means, and often without the full knowledge of those being sold the product.

 For example, until recently if you went to a bank to take out a loan, credit card or car finance deal, PPI was often bundled into the loan.
 When it was included it was often poorly explained by sales staff and included in loans to the self-employed or people with pre-existing medical conditions who would never have been able to claim.